 We recognise the importance of supply chain traceability, and this is an active priority for our business.
 We have developed and are currently implementing a traceability action plan.
 Our objective here is to obtain proof (such as a certificate of origin for cotton) for each of the main raw materials used in the garments we manufacture, and to obtain transactional evidence to support this being used in our finished goods.
-The method for rolling out this action plan, is to successful test and implement this plan for Johnny Bigg first, with the intention to then roll out across the remainder of the group.
+We have rolled this out to Johnny Bigg and are continuing to develop this procedure before rolling out across the other RAG brands.

 RAG are committed to use more sustainable materials from an ethical and an environmental perspective.
 Better Cotton's mission is to help communities survive and thrive while protecting and restoring the environment.
-At the time of writing this report, over 20% of our cotton for the year has been sourced as Better Cotton.
+At the time of writing this report, over 27% of our cotton for the year has been sourced as Better Cotton.
 We have set the target that by 2026, 50% of our cotton will be sourced as Better Cotton.
 Better Cotton is sourced via a system of mass balance and therefore whilst we invest in Better Cotton our products might not contain Better Cotton.